The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence

-For the reader's convenience, our notation closely follows that of GY~\cite{GlYu04}.
-Suppose that our (discounted) asset follows a Markov process $S_t$.
+Suppose that our asset follows a Markov process $S_t$.
 We assume throughout the paper that the interest rate is zero; extending our results to a constant interest rate $r>0$ is trivial.
-Consider a Bermudan option (which may serve as a proxy for an American option) that can be exercised at the times $0= t_0<\dots < t_m$.
-The payoff from exercise is $h_n(S_{t_n})$, for given functions $h_n$, $0\leq n\leq m$.
-By dynamic programming, the option value at time $t_0$ equals $\max\{h_0(S_{t_0}), C_0^*(S_{t_0})\}$, where the continuation values $C^*$ are given by
+Consider a Bermudan option (which may serve as a proxy for an American option) that can be exercised at the times $0= t_0<\cdots< t_m$.
+The payoff from exercise is $h_n(S_{t_n})$ for given functions $h_n$, $0\leq n\leq m$.
+By the dynamic programming principle the option value at time $t_0=0$ equals $V_0 = \max\{h_0(S_{0}), C_0(S_{0})\}$, where the continuation values $C_n$ are given by

 Suppose that $N$ sample paths of the underlying are simulated.
-Longstaff and Schwartz~\cite{LoSc01} approximate these continuation values by a linear combination of basis functions $\psi_{nk}$:
+Longstaff and Schwartz \cite{LoSc01} propose to approximate the continuation values by a linear combination of basis functions $\psi_{nk}$,

-where $\beta_n = (\beta_{n0}, \dots, \beta_{nK})^{\mathrm{T}}$ is a vector of real numbers which is estimated by regression over the simulated paths, and $\psi_n(x) = (\psi_{n0}(x),\dots,\psi_{nK}(x))^{\mathrm{T}}$.
+where $\beta_n = (\beta_{n0},\ldots, \beta_{nK})^{\mathrm{T}}$ is a vector of real numbers which is estimated by regression over the simulated paths and $\psi_n(x) = [\psi_{n0}(x),\ldots,\psi_{nK}(x)]^{\mathrm{T}}$.

 To obtain a good convergence result as $N$ and $K$ both tend to infinity, Stentoft \cite{St04} assumes that samples above and below certain thresholds are discarded.
 So let us fix finite truncation intervals $I_1,\ldots,I_m \subset {]0,\infty[}$ and discard all sample paths with $S_{t_n} \notin I_n$ when estimating the continuation value $C_n(x)$.
 We are then estimating the following ``truncated'' continuation values: